The legal battle around the future of Texas Tech quarterback Brendan Sorsby has begun to take shape.

 Given the gambling allegations against Sorsby, escaping punishment of some sort seems impossible.
 But he and Texas Tech could push for a settlement with the NCAA that forces him to take a suspension but leaves him eligible for part of the 2026 season.

 If the NCAA will not play ball, then Sorsby and Texas Tech may face off for his NIL money.
 The 22-year-old will then turn his attention to the NFL, who would have to approve his entrance into the supplemental draft.
 The league has done so in the past for players dealing with college eligibility issues, but increased scrutiny around their partnership with the gambling industry may require them to take a harder line.
-Sorsby could then pursue legal action against the NFL from an antitrust angle, a speciality of his lead attorney, Jeffrey Kessler.
+Sorsby could then pursue legal action against the NFL from an antitrust angle, a specialty of his lead attorney, Jeffrey Kessler.

 Analysis of the situation has frequently referenced former Ohio State quarterback Terrelle Pryor, who lost his college eligibility for accepting money for autographs.
-The NFL accepted him into the supplemental draft, but suspended him for the first five games of his career.
+The NFL accepted him into the supplemental draft but suspended him for the first five games of his career.
 The league could treat Sorsby similarly to deliver him some kind of punishment while also permitting him to continue his football career.

 The kid screwed up.
 Now he wants to take everyone to court.
 How about actions have consequences.
 How about this kid isn’t owed anything from the NCAA or the NFL.
 He made his bed.
 Let him lay in it.